• Skip to primary navigation

 What beets to use for pickling?

 We grow different varieties of beets to use in different recipes.
-We store beets in cold storage, freeze in 3 ways, ferment, can, and pickle.
+We store beets in cold storage, freeze them in 3 ways, ferment, can, and pickle.

 Preparing the beets for pickling